This is a sponsored post

 “I think if I had not been on the Neighborhood Council, (my daughter) would not be who she is today.
 She really understands that when something happens, whether it’s at school or in the community, it’s our duty to not just stand around and watch things happen, but rather, be part of the process.” – Corinne Ho

-Our final interview was with Miry Whitehall, who served on the Eagle Rock Neighborhood Council and is the founder of Miry’s List, a nonprofit that helps newly arrived refugee families start their lives here.
+Our final interview was with Miry Whitehill, who served on the Eagle Rock Neighborhood Council and is the founder of Miry’s List, a nonprofit that helps newly arrived refugee families start their lives here.

 This post is part of a sponsored campaign with Empower LA.